Moving to Los Angeles? Here's Everything You Need to Know

 Perhaps you saw David Beckham, Robbie Williams and ‘insert famous person’ were moving to Los Angeles, and thought you’d follow in their footsteps?
 Or maybe your spouse complimented your shower voice and you thought it’s finally time to take the plunge into showbiz.
 Most likely, the reason for your big move to the City of Angels is a little more grounded, but fear not.
 It’s still a real city after all, one with excellent schools and infrastructure, a diverse culture and an entertainment line-up the envy of the rest of the world.
 Even if you’re not mixing with celebs, you’ll be living in a year-round idyllic climate, sampling the fine cuisine that springs from Los Angeles’ famous diversity.
 Sprawling beaches with piers built for family entertainment adorn the coasts, while inland, charming districts are lined with boutiques and trendy cafés.

-Read on for the best tips about how to turn your corporate relocation to Los Angeles into a rich and fulfilling life for you and your family.
+Read on for Plum Guide's best tips about how to turn your corporate relocation to Los Angeles into a rich and fulfilling life for you and your family.

 Cost of Living